Vikas-Rebari/Diwali_Sales_Analysis_Prediction/README.md

 5.adaboost,
 6.Gardient Boost

-And atlast Final Conclusion from the Data which is shown.
+And atlast Final Conclusion from the Data which is shown where which Products and from which age group from which profession the Selling was the most.